thejamilah/Data-Structures-and-Algorithms/Challenges/BinarySearch/README.md

-# Binary Seach in a Sorted 1D ARray
+# Binary Seach in a Sorted 1D Array

 ## Problem Domain
 Binary search a sorted array of integers with an integer search key without using the built-in methods of the languguage